Glossary

 coherence

-Coherent writing moves the reader smoothly and logically from beginning to end.
+A characteristic of writing that, when successful, moves the reader smoothly and logically from beginning to end.
 Students sometimes call this "flow."
 This term applies to both full projects and to individual paragraphs.

 collaborative annotation tools